lweasel/piquant/docs/extending.rst

 * It must supply commands to be written to ``run_quantification.sh`` scripts that will be executed when the scripts are run with the command line flag ``-q``; that is, actions that must be taken to calculate transcript abundances with this quantification tool for a particular set of simulated reads.
 * It must be able to return the abundance calculated by the quantification tool for a specified transcript.

-In detail, in addition to being marked with the decorator ``@_Quantifier``, a quantifier class must implement the following methods:
+In detail, in addition to being marked with the decorator ``@_quantifier``, a quantifier class must implement the following methods:

 .. py:method:: get_name()